DolbyUUU/Reinforcement-Calibration-SimCSE/README.md

 ### Dataset

-The `wikisent2.txt` dataset used for training can be downloaded from **[Wikipedia Sentences on Kaggle](https://www.kaggle.com/datasets/mikeortman/wikipedia-sentences)**.
+The `wikisent2.txt` dataset used for training can be downloaded from [Wikipedia Sentences on Kaggle](https://www.kaggle.com/datasets/mikeortman/wikipedia-sentences).

 ## Disclaimer